New Home Affordable Refinance Program Explained by California Refinancing Expert

-The revamped government program that provides refinancing options to homeowners who owe more on their mortgage than their house it worth called HARP 2.0 explained by California Refinancing Expert Brian Linchey.
+The revamped government program that provides refinancing options to homeowners who owe more on their mortgage than their house it worth is called HARP 2.0 and is explained by California Refinancing Expert Joe Childs, Jr.

-San Ramon, CA -- (SBWIRE) -- 05/14/2012 -- Help has finally arrived for California home owners whose property values have dropped over the past couple of years.
+Lake Forest, CA -- (SBWIRE) -- 05/29/2012 -- Help has finally arrived for California home owners whose property values have dropped over the past couple of years.
 In order to lower costs of mortgage installments today and get a good fixed rate plan underway for repayment, many people are turning to the Home Affordable Refinance Program (HARP or HARP 2.0), also known as the Making Home Affordable Program.

-Brian Linchey, a San Ramon, California based mortgage consultant, has released a new web site at: http://s3193.mortgagewebsystem.com designed to remove the confusion about this latest government program.
+Joe Childs jr., a Lake Forest, California based mortgage consultant, has released a new web site at: http://childsmortgage.com designed to remove the confusion about this latest government program.

 However, as new information appears on government sites, people are finding the documentation to be lengthy and somewhat confusing.